IowaDave/pxt-maze/README.md

 ## Blocks preview

-This image shows the blocks code from the last commit in master.
+This image shows how the blocks appear after being imported into the MakeCode editor.
-This image may take a few minutes to refresh.

 ![A rendered view of the blocks](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/maze_blocks.png)